-Once an administered price period is declared for a region, the remaining trading intervals for that trading day will also be administered price periods.
+Once an administered price period is declared for a region, the remaining trading intervals and dispatch intervals for that trading day will also be administered price periods.

 18.3.
 Dispatch during Administered Price Period

 During administered price periods AEMO will continue dispatching generation and loads in accordance with the central dispatch process.